Skip To Main Content

 Full payment is due at the time of registration.
 In the event you need to cancel your registration, there is a non-refundable deposit of $250.

-If you require a payment plan and payment waiver code, please contact Angela Johnson at ajohnson@cadets.com.
+If you require a payment plan and payment waiver code, please contact Karsten Williams at kwilliams@cadets.com.

 The minimum course size is 5 students and the maximum course size is 24 students.
 Registrants will receive a full refund should their class be cancelled due to low enrollment.